 The following link leads you to the current coronavirus regulations in Lower Saxony.

-The local incidence rate for Braunschweig and the latest regulations concerning them can be found under the following link:
+The local incidence rate for Braunschweig and the latest regulations concerning them can be found under the following links:

-In addition, doctors' practices also offer rapid tests.
-You can find their locations on the website of the Lower Saxony Medical Association: please enter Braunschweig in the form under Wo (Where) and select the Corona rapid test under Besonderheiten (Special features).
+If you have symptoms of the coronavirus, do not enter a test site but go see a doctors' practice to get a rapid test done.
+You can find their locations on the website of the Lower Saxony Medical Association: please enter Braunschweig in the form under Wo (Where) and select Corona-Schnelltest under Besonderheiten (Special features).

 Foreign language telephone helplines